 Graduates from NMH residency programs have been very successful.
 Many of our past residents have gone on to practice as clinical pharmacists, while many others pursued PGY2 or fellowship training in areas such as administration, oncology, critical care, and infectious diseases.
-Almost 40% of our current clinical pharmacists and departmental leaders completed residency or fellowship training or had student rotations at NMH.
+Almost 40 percent of our current clinical pharmacists and departmental leaders completed residency or fellowship training or had student rotations at NMH.
 Many of our graduates become board certified in various areas.

 Many residents choose to live close to the hospital and walk or take public transportation to work.
 Many high-rise apartment buildings are available around the area.
 Chicago has a very convenient public transportation system, and most residents do not bring their cars to Chicago.
 Downtown Chicago is very safe and walkable, with most necessities within walking distance.
 After you match with us, you will receive an email with housing guide from current residents.

 No. Each year we match with students from all over the country, from west coast to east coast.
 Each of our residents have different interests and backgrounds and we consider all residency applicants regardless of geography.